DougHamil/DragonbornSpeaksNaturally/README.md

 [svr/](dsn_plugin/svr) | The [SKSEVR](http://skse.silverlock.org/) codes for linking to `dsn_plugin` to generate a SkyrimVR-compatible DLL.
 [CMakeLists.txt](dsn_plugin/CMakeLists.txt) | A project description file used by the `CMake` build tool.
-[configure.bat](dsn_plugin/configure.bat) | A script to create a Visual Studio project in the `build` directory via `CMake` and load it.
+[configure.bat](dsn_plugin/configure.bat) | A script to create a Visual Studio project in the `build` directory via `CMake` and load it. build/ | After you run `configure.bat`, the directory will be created automatically to hold the `Visual Studio` project and all build outputs.
+You can delete this directory at any time and re-run `configure.bat` to generate it.
+Files in this directory should not be commited to the repository.

+### About `dsn_plugin_se` and `dsn_plugin_vr` in Visual Studio

+They are the same directory and have the same codes.
+Modifying the code in one place is equivalent to modifying another.

+The only difference between the two is that the linked library and header file including paths are different.